 Bryce L. Friedman is a Partner in the Firm’s Litigation Department.
-He concentrates on representing clients in complex commercial disputes and in responding to allegations of fraud.
-Representative recent engagements are listed below.
+He concentrates on representing clients in trials and arbitrations and in responding to allegations of fraud.

 Bryce has particular experience in the insurance and reinsurance business.
 He has represented insurers in a variety of commercial, coverage, reinsurance and trade practice disputes.
 He has litigated and arbitrated disputes to conclusion in state and federal courts and arbitral forums across the United States.
 He is recognized by Chambers as a notable practitioner and as a national “Litigation Star” by Euromoney’s Benchmark Litigation.
 Commentators say Bryce is “super smart, savvy and understands coverage and litigation nuance.”
 “He is the complete package.
 He’s a great speaker, a great writer and has a superior strategic sense.”
-Bryce is also recognized as a national “Litigation Star” for insurance by Euromoney’s Benchmark Litigation.
-Bryce has served on Law360’s Insurance Editorial Advisory Board and as a member of the NYC Bar’s Insurance Committee.